Get in Touch

 • The Ladder of Inference

-• Selecting the best style and understanding what makes this the “best”
+• Selecting the optimal style and understanding its advantages

 Exercise/Case Study